 Michael Lynch: Darwin in the 21st Century: Nature, Humanity, and God

 Michael Lynch: Professor of Biology at Indiana University and Associated Investigator at Indiana University's center for Genomics and Bioinformatics.

-Have fun and learn to read by using the Beatles song "Hello Goodbye."
+Have fun and learn to read by using the Beatles song "Hello, Goodbye."
 Its so easy.
-So easy in fact you don't realise you are learning.
+So easy in fact you don't realize you are learning.
 Large lyrics are provided on the screen, along with images.
 A blue dot appears over each word as it occurs in the song.
 (03:24)